Mechanical Ventilator Basics For Nurses

 Respiratory rate (breaths/min, f )

-It is usually set at 10 to 15 breaths/min. but may be altered to manipulate the minute volume, P.O2, and P.CO2.
+It is usually set at 10 to 15 breaths/min. but maybe altered to manipulate the minute volume, P.O2, and P.CO2.

 Tidal Volume